ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ⚠️: **Deprecated** - All existing GPU functionality will be maintained, and no new functionality will be added.

-❌: **Unsupported** - HIP runtime may continue to work but prebuilt ROCm libraries published by AMD no longer support your product and will cause run-time errors.
+❌: **Unsupported** - HIP runtime might continue to perform as expected, but prebuilt ROCm libraries published by AMD are no longer supported and will result in runtime errors.

 .. important::
   Systems with multiple GPUs may require ``iommu=pt`` to be set at boot time to prevent application hangs, as described in :doc:`Troubleshooting - Issue #5 <../how-to/native-install/install-faq>`